plumvillage/oracles/verses.rst

 .. [#] The Tempest 1.2: Prospero.
 He reveals to Miranda her past.
 "Ope" is "open," "thine" is "your."
 .. [#] Twelfth Night 2.4: Viola.
 .. [#] Twelfth Night 1.1: Duke Orsino.
-.. [#] Hamlet 3.1: Hamlet.
+.. [#] Hamlet, Prince of Denmark 3.1: Hamlet.
 Our projects, our cows, etc..
 .. [#] The Tempest 4.1: Prospero.
 What becomes of his conjured spirits.
 .. [#] Romeo and Juliet 2.2: Juliet.
 Her response to Romeo's avowals.
-.. [#] Hamlet 5.2: Hamlet.
+.. [#] Hamlet, Prince of Denmark 5.2: Hamlet.
 Before dueling with Laertes.
 .. [#] The Tempest 1.2: Prospero.
 Reassuring Miranda.
 .. [#] King Lear 5.3: Albany.
 Closing words.
 A reference to the wrong perceptions that estranged Cordelia from her father.
 .. [#] Twelfth Night 1.2: Viola.
-.. [#] Hamlet 1.2: Hamlet.
+.. [#] Hamlet, Prince of Denmark 1.2: Hamlet.
+Interpretation: A disguise or a self only leads to weariness.
-.. [#] Hamlet 3.1: Hamlet.
+.. [#] Hamlet, Prince of Denmark 3.1: Hamlet.
 .. [#] Othello 5.2: Othello.
 Manas loves what it finds in store consciousness.
 .. [#] A Midsummer Night's Dream 5.1: Puck.
-.. [#] Hamlet 4.3: Hamlet.
+.. [#] Hamlet, Prince of Denmark 4.3: Hamlet.
 He demonstrates how a worm that eats of a dead king may be used to fish by a beggar, who then eats of that fish.
 Interbeing of eaten and eater.
 .. [#] King Lear 1.1: King Lear.
 Despite Cordelia's honesty, Lear does not perceive her faithfulness to him.
 These verses incite us to engage with truth as a test of faith, leaving behind the dower of possessions.
 .. [#] King Lear 4.1: Gloucester.
 Blinded and lost.
 .. [#] Othello 3.3: Othello.
 Leaving the way of suspicion we turn within, to the mind of non-discrimination.